Peng-Rao/Image_processing_notes/image-processing-notes.typ

 - $y(x)$ is ideal (noise-free) image
 - $eta(x)$is the noise component
 - $x$ is pixel coordinate
+This formulation assumes _additive white Gaussian noise_(AWGN).

 We assume that the noise is:
 - *Additive Gaussian noise*: $eta(x) ~ N(0, sigma^2)$.
 - *Independent and identically distributed (i.i.d.)*: Noise realizations at different pixels are independent.

-Our goal is to estimate $hat(y)$ that is close to the true image $y$.
+While real-world noise may exhibit correlations or non-Gaussian characteristics, the AWGN model remains prevalent for algorithm design.
+Practical systems often transform raw sensor data to approximate this model.
+The denoising objective is formalized as finding an estimator $hat(y)$ minimizing the the mean squared error (MSE):
+$
+  "MSE"(hat(bold(y))) = EE[norm(hat(y) - y)^2_2]
+$

 The observation model provides a *prior on noise* but we also need a *prior on images*.
+#definition("Noise Prior")[
-- *Noise Prior:* Given the Gaussian assumption, the true image $y$ is likely to be a in a circular neighborhood around the observation $z(x)$.
+  A *noise prior* refers to the assumed statistical properties or characteristics of the noise itself that is corrupting the image.
+Knowing how the noise behaves helps in modeling and subsequently removing it.
+For AWGN, the true image $y$ is likely to be a in a circular neighborhood around the observation $z(x)$.
-- *Image Prior:* Additional assumptions about the structure of natural images are needed for effective denoising.
+]
+#definition("Image Prior")[
+  An *image prior* is a statistical model that captures the expected structure of natural images.
+It is used to regularize the denoising process, guiding the estimator towards plausible solutions.
+]

+#pagebreak()

-== Simple Prior: Local Constancy
+== Local Constancy Prior
 Assumption: Images are locally constant within small patches.
 For a constant signal corrupted by Gaussian noise:
 $
   hat(y) = 1 / M sum_(i=1)^M z(x_i)